webwithjohn/johnbdot/README.md

 ✨ I'm a self-taught developer
 🛣 I started my coding journey over a year ago
-📚 I've learned from freeCodeCamp, The Odin Project, YouTube and more!
+📚 I've learned from freeCodeCamp, The Odin Project, YouTube and many others!
 🌱 I’m currently learning React and a bit of C#
 🚨 I’m open for junior developr roles!